Oneo64/Starlattice/Characters/Azaliya.md

 Azaliya is a vigilante.

 ## Appearance
-Azaliya is a curvaceous woman in her mid-twenties.
-She has shoulder-length straight blonde hair, fair skin, and upturned grey eyes.
+Azaliya is a blonde-haired woman in her mid-twenties with fair skin and upturned grey eyes.
 She has a thin nose and a sharp chin.
 She is 5'6" tall.

 She usually wears a red blouse, black cargo pants, and black boots.
 She also wears a black leather baldric that holds a KAG Plasmatic Rifle 114 on her back, and another belt on her waist to secure the barrel to her back.